Surveillance Video Redaction and its Role in Retail Compliance

 Retailers are facing increasing pressure to secure PII in surveillance footage for managing DSARs.
 Learn how to protect PII and effectively process DSARs to ensure retail compliance with GDPR.

-Now, the problem is that these surveillance videos often contain sensitive Personally Identifiable Information (PII), such as faces, license plates, vehicles, employee badges, and even digital screens and custom objects.
+Surveillance videos in retail environments capture more than just incidents—they contain vast amounts of Personally Identifiable Information (PII) such as faces, license plates, employee badges, and even custom digital content.

 In this blog, we will discuss the importance of video redaction for surveillance in protecting PII from retail surveillance footage.